MorganKryze/Monero-miner-setup/README.md

 make wipe

-# Update XMRig to the latest version
+# Update XMRig and the repository, but does not remove your config

 make update
 ```